Curaçao Carnival 2024: An Annual Caribbean Celebration

 Oral History Sources indicate that “The Jolly Fellows Society” was considered the driving force behind the development of celebrating carnival on the streets for the first time in 1947.

-Carnival is a nearly month-long event, but the most meaningful moments are concentrated in two main parades: Gran Marcha (The Grand Parade), and Marcha di Despedida (The Farewell March).
+The 2024 Carnival celebration in Curaçao is over a month-long, but the most meaningful moments are concentrated in two main parades: Gran Marcha (The Grand Parade), and Marcha di Despedida (The Farewell March).

 Beginning the Sunday prior to Ash Wednesday, Gran Marcha is as boisterous as any Carnival event.